Polling vs Webhooks: When to Use One Over the Other

 As a result:

-- Events are emitted once per detected change
+- Events are emitted per detected change

-- Retries are handled internally before dispatch
+- Retries are handled before delivery

 Native webhooks